March 14, 2023 | Maria Fritzsche

 - Payment institutions, e-money institutions and asset management companies are now obliged to provide notification similar to that described above

-- Asset management companies will need to notify not only material outsourcing but all outsourcings and any material changes (excluding severe incidents).
+- Asset management companies must notify not only material outsourcing but all outsourcings and any material changes (excluding serious incidents).

 - It introduced statutory powers for the BaFin to take measures directly against outsourcing companies and information obligations of the outsourcing companies, irrespective of their geographical location.